arunoday-c/siha/README.md

 # Link the modules

 1. billing module --> sudo npm link Use in front desk
-2. Laboratory --> sudo npm link Use in billing
+2. Laboratory module --> sudo npm link Use in billing
 3. Radiology module --> sudo npm link Use in billing